Are the two connected at all, is it all coincidence or are the two a result of the same root cause in some people?

 Sugary sodas, alcohol, candies and the prevalence of processed foods are all contributing greatly to this problem.
 This bombardment of sugars strains the pancreas so much that it cannot keep up with the demand for insulin to regulate blood sugar levels.

-A multitude of studies can be found on each of the individual links stated above but very few focus on the obvious solution to most of this.
+A multitude of studies can be found on each of the individual links stated above but not enough focus on the obvious solution to most of this.
 Diet.
 It really is that simple.

 What you eat and do not eat makes all the difference in every case, and of course the same is true of diabetes.